codeigniter-id/user-guide/source/overview/appflow.rst

    seen.
 If caching is enabled, the view is cached first so that on subsequent requests it can be served.

-.. |CodeIgniter application flow| image:: ../images/appflowchart.gif
+.. |Alur aplikasi Codeigniter| image:: ../images/appflowchart.gif